t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 * self-descriptive messages with a standard set of methods (e.g., GET, POST, PUT, DELETE with their guaranteed properties)
 * hypermedia controls within representations

-The concept of hypermedia controls is also known as HATEOAS: Hypermedia As The Engine Of Application State.
+The concept of hypermedia controls is also known as HATEOAS: Hypermedia As The Engine Of Application State {{HATEOAS}}.
 The origin server embeds controls for the interface into its representations and thereby informs the client about possible next requests.
 The most used control for RESTful systems today is Web Linking {{RFC8288}}.
 Hypermedia forms are more powerful controls that describe how to construct more complex requests, including representations to modify resource state.

-While this is the most complex constraints (in particular the hypermedia controls), it improves many key properties.
+While this is the most complex constraint (in particular the hypermedia controls), it improves many key properties.
 It improves simplicity, as uniform interfaces are easier to understand.
 The self-descriptive messages improve visibility.
 The limitation to a known set of representation formats fosters portability.